-Fiki’s Journey with Love in Music
+Fiki Tosin-Oni’s Journey with Love in Music

 Love in Music has always believed that access to music education can change lives.
 One of the most inspiring examples of this mission in action is the journey of Fiki Tosin-Oni.
+Fiki’s story reflects the mission of Love in Music: empowering young people and building community through music.
+It reminds us that when children are given opportunity, mentorship, and encouragement, their potential is limitless.

-Fiki first came to Love in Music’s Los Angeles program at the age of six when his mother brought him to begin violin lessons.
+Fiki Tosin-Oni first came to Love in Music’s Los Angeles program at the age of six when his mother brought him to begin violin lessons.
 Over the next decade, he faithfully attended weekly classes, learning not only how to play the violin but also the values of perseverance, discipline, and community service.

 As he grew older, Fiki’s relationship with Love in Music evolved.
 After years as a student, he returned to the program as a teaching volunteer, mentoring younger children who were just beginning their own musical journeys.
 In doing so, he embodied the spirit of Love in Music—giving back to the community that helped shape him.